luciadeveloper/miusage/README.md

 === Miusage Plugin ===

-Contributors: luciadeveloper
+Contributors: luciadeveloper (Lucia Sanchez Fraile)

 Tags: API, shortcode, wp-cli command, wP admin page
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin retrives data from an API endpoint and displays it on an admin page, in the front-end with a shortcode and on the console, with a wp-cli command.
+This plugin retrieves data from an API endpoint and displays it on an admin page, in the front-end with a shortcode and on the console, with a wp-cli command.

 == Description ==

-This plugin retrives data from an API endpoint and displays it on an admin page, in the front-end with a shortcode and on the console, with a wp-cli command.
-The data can be retreived once per hour.
-If the API endpoint was called less than an hour ago, the data is storaged with a transient.
+This plugin retrieves data from an API endpoint and displays it on an admin page, in the front-end with a shortcode and on the console, with a wp-cli command.
+The data can be retrieved once per hour.
+If the API endpoint was called less than an hour ago, the data is stored with a transient.

-Using the wp-cli command, the restriction of on hour is overwritten.
+Using the wp-cli command, the restriction of one hour is overwritten.

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. To use the wp-cli, you need to have it installed in your environment.
-Instruccions here -> https://wp-cli.org/es/
+Instructions here -> https://wp-cli.org/es/

 Shortcode -> [show_miusage_data]
 WP-CLI command -> wp miusage_data